Ransomware: How to prevent and recover (ITSAP.00.099)

 Plan ahead

-Develop an incident response plan to address how your organization will monitor, detect, and respond to an incident.
-Your plan should also include backup, recovery, and communications plans.
-Your incident response plan should designate roles for your employees and provide them with detailed instructions in the event of an incident.
+It should include a risk assessment, backup, recovery and communications plans.
+It should also designate roles for your employees and provide them with detailed instructions in the event of an incident.
 Your plan should be available offline in the event your systems are unavailable.
+Additionally, your organization should develop and frequently test a business continuity and disaster recovery plan.

 Prepare for recovery

-Your organization should have a recovery plan in place.
-In conjunction with your incident response plan, you should test your recovery plan by conducting simulations or walk-through exercises.
-The scenario should test the effectiveness of your response and highlight areas requiring improvement.
+Once an incident has been contained or resolved, your organization should have a recovery plan in place, which should be tested by conducting simulations or walk-through exercises.
+The scenarios should test the effectiveness of your response and highlight areas for improvement.

 Provide security awareness training for employees